'Helping people to thrive is very rewarding...'

 ‘My motivations for Social Work stems from my desire to help others, particularly those who consider themselves in a bad situation,’ she says.
 ‘Helping people to thrive is very rewarding.
 Social Work also provides a variety of different opportunities which has also appealed to me.’

-Balancing sport and study was a challenge, but the help available has made the combination possible.
+Balancing sport playing for the Mainland Tactix while studying was a challenge, but the help available has made the combination possible.

 ‘The Social Work department and Māori department both showed a great amount of support and understanding regarding my lifestyle, making gaining a degree a realistic opportunity for me.’